-5.2 Reporting to MARU
+5.2 If the DSL/DDSL are not available.

-If the DSL/DDSL is not available and a child is in danger it is your responsibility to contact MARU/LADO immediately.
-Any member of staff can phone the MARU for advice and guidance if the DSL/DDSL are not available.
+If there is an immediate concern about a child or their family any member of staff can phone the MARU for advice and guidance if the DSL/DDSL are not available.